rust-lang/reference/src/items/external-blocks.md

 The external block defines its functions and statics in the [value namespace] of the module or block where it is located.

-The `unsafe` keyword is syntactically allowed to appear before the `extern` keyword, but it is rejected at a semantic level.
-This allows macros to consume the syntax and make use of the `unsafe` keyword, before removing it from the token stream.
+Starting in edition 2024, the `unsafe` keyword is required to appear before the `extern` keyword.
+In previous editions is accepted but not required.

 ## Functions

 Functions within external blocks are declared in the same way as other Rust functions, with the exception that they must not have a body and are instead terminated by a semicolon.
 Patterns are not allowed in parameters, only [IDENTIFIER] or `_` may be used.
-Function qualifiers (`const`, `async`, `unsafe`, and `extern`) are not allowed.
+Only safety funcion qualifiers are allowed (`unsafe`, `safe`), other function qualifiers (`const`, `async`, and `extern`) are not allowed.

 Functions within external blocks may be called by Rust code, just like functions defined in Rust.
 The Rust compiler automatically translates between the Rust ABI and the foreign ABI.

-A function declared in an extern block is implicitly `unsafe`.
+A function declared with an explicit safety qualifier (`unsafe`, `safe`) would take such safety qualification, if no qualifier is present is implicitly `unsafe`.
 When coerced to a function pointer, a function declared in an extern block has type `unsafe extern "abi" for<'l1, ..., 'lm> fn(A1, ..., An) -> R`, where `'l1`, ... `'lm` are its lifetime parameters, `A1`, ..., `An` are the declared types of its parameters and `R` is the declared return type.

 ## Statics

 Statics within external blocks are declared in the same way as [statics] outside of external blocks, except that they do not have an expression initializing their value.
-It is `unsafe` to access a static item declared in an extern block, whether or not it's mutable, because there is nothing guaranteeing that the bit pattern at the static's memory is valid for the type it is declared with, since some arbitrary (e.g. C) code is in charge of initializing the static.
+It is `unsafe` by default or if the item is declared as `unsafe` to access a static item declared in an extern block, unless the item was explicitly declared as `safe`.
+It does not matter if it's mutable, because there is nothing guaranteeing that the bit pattern at the static's memory is valid for the type it is declared with, since some arbitrary (e.g. C) code is in charge of initializing the static.

 Extern statics can be either immutable or mutable just like [statics] outside of external blocks.
 An immutable static *must* be initialized before any Rust code is executed.
 It is not enough for